UniversityOfHawaii/uh-casdemo-docker/README.md

  Docker container for uh-casdemo

-* run - run a prebuilt casdemo.war - proof of concept, war must be built with AWS IP manually
+* run - run a prebuilt casdemo.war - proof of concept, war must be built with AWS IP manually - build is a better demo
 * build - build and run casdemo - AWS IP automatically used during build for war
-* aws-docker-install.sh - setup AWS ami for docker
+* aws-00-install-demo.sh - given a AWS IP, install dependencies, build and run casdemo
-* demo.sh - run this on your AWS ami instance after aws-docker-install.sh - checkout, build, and run the build and run casdemo
+ * aws-01-docker-install.sh - setup AWS ami for docker
- * TODO generate keystore password during build so it is not hard coded here in the docker file
+ * aws-02-demo.sh - run this on your AWS ami instance after aws-docker-install.sh - checkout, build, and run the build and run casdemo